-Newly plastered walls and ceilings need to be sealed.
+Newly plastered walls and ceilings need to be sealed before any wallpapering or painting for that matter, takes place.
 For a full explanation as to why, please see our painting new plaster project.

 To seal a surface before you hang wall paper the wall also needs to be totally dry.
 Information regarding this is also contained in the above project.

-Before you purchase make sure you read the manufacturers guidlines in detail and ensure that it is suitable for your wall surface.
+Before you purchase make sure you read the manufacturers guidelines in detail and ensure that it is suitable for your wall surface.

 Most can also be papered over while still wet but, with the addition of wallpapering paste it sometimes makes the wall too slippery to hang paper properly.

-Once you have purchased or mixed your “size” all you have to do then is apply to the surface using a large emulsion brush ensuring that you get a nice even speread and covering across the whole surface.
+Once you have purchased or mixed your “size” all you have to do then is apply to the surface using a large emulsion brush ensuring that you get a nice even spread and covering across the entire walls surface.

 All project content written and produced by Mike Edwards